 - Place the pan in the oven – leave the door slightly ajar to allow excess moisture to evaporate.

 - Once the milk is thoroughly dry, remove the pan and allow it to cool to room temperature.
 The drying process will take approximately as long as it would in a dehydrator – perhaps just slightly shorter.

 - Run the dried milk through your food processor or blender and store it as noted above.

 Reconstituting Powdered Milk

-Add milk slowly, about 1 teaspoon at a time, when reconstituting dehydrated milk to help ensure you do not end up with far too watery of a milk product – and risk ruining your recipes.
+Add milk slowly, about 1 teaspoon at a time, to help ensure you don’t end up with far too watery of a milk product – and risk ruining your recipes.